matthewsutherland/Text-Mining-Nietzsche/README.md

   group_by(title) %>% top_n(15) %>% ungroup()
 ```

-Before plotting the data saved in `plot_nietz_bar`, `ggplot2` is loaded for the upcoming visual graphics.
+Before plotting `plot_nietz_bar`, `ggplot2` is loaded for the upcoming visual graphics.
 The `fill` option makes the bars a different color for each book, and `geon_bar` tells `ggplot` to make a bar graph (without a legend).
 The x and y variables are then labeled and `facet_wrap` organizes the 6 plots into a single graphic.
 The x and y coordinates are then flipped so that the bars appear horizontal, rather than vertical.

 ```
 library(ggplot2)